“Kimberly Unger’s The Extractionist is next-generation science fiction.” —James L. Cambias, author of The Godel Operation

 Available Format(s): Trade Paperback and Digital

-In her breakout technothriller, virtual reality expert Kimberly Unger has created the iconic cyberpunk heroine we need: Eliza McKay, a disgraced underground hacker just trying to take back her career one dangerous job at a time.
-But when McKay’s latest contract throws her into the middle of a corporate power struggle, she finds herself fighting for her life in both the real and digital worlds.
+In her breakout technothriller, virtual reality expert Kimberly Unger has created the iconic, badass, nerdy heroine that you desperately need: Eliza McKay.
+McKay is disgraced underground hacker who is just trying to take back her career one dangerous job at a time.
+But when her latest contract throws her into the middle of a corporate power struggle, she finds herself fighting for her life in both the real and digital worlds.

 “Cyberpunk fans won’t want to miss this.”